adamkaplan0/PML_Good_coding_practices/README.md

 # PML Workshop on "Good" Coding Practices for Social Scientists

 This repository is supposed to mimic a research project containing an analysis, simulation, and report written in RMarkdown.
+I also include the presentation slides from the workshop held on 11/19/2021.

 ## Purpose
 There are three key takeaways that this repository is hoping to showcase: